prometeoapi/prometeo-mcp/README.md

 Securely terminates an active banking session, ensuring proper cleanup of authentication tokens and session data.

+##  OpenAPI Resources

+### `openapi://all`

+Lists all available OpenAPI resources.
+From this list you can select a resource to read.

+### `openapi://{document_id}`

+Reads a specific OpenAPI resource by its ID.
+From this resource you can generate client code to interact with the any Prometeo API.

 ---

 ### 💡 Prompt Examples